gsaltuk/Useful-Notes/README.md

-This is a personal repository of self made notes taken from watching youtube videos and lectures' notes.
+This is a personal repository of self made notes and examples taken from watching youtube videos, MDN docs and lectures' notes.

 Fork it if you like.